 School Psychology Ph.D.
 Program

-Students in our American Psychological Association-accredited and National Association of School Psychologists-approved Ph.D. program benefit from our nationally recognized rigorous course of study and desirable location in the heart of the economically vibrant and demographically diverse Inland Empire.
+Students in our American Psychological Association-accredited* and National Association of School Psychologists-approved Ph.D. program benefit from our nationally recognized rigorous course of study and desirable location in the heart of the economically vibrant and demographically diverse Inland Empire region of southern California.

 Graduates have in-demand skills that create ample opportunity for employment mainly as practitioners in the public K-12 education sector or as faculty at postsecondary institutions.
 Students graduate having earned the Ph.D. and the California Commission on Teacher Credentialing credential in School Psychology.
 Graduates also have the opportunity to become Nationally Certified School Psychologists, Licensed Educational Psychologists (a California credential), and, upon completion of post-doctoral requirements (which vary by state), licensed psychologists.

-Beginning in fall 2018, matriculating students also have the option of completing additional course work within a Verified Course Sequence that prepares them for the BCBA, a professional certification in applied behavior analysis issued by the Behavior Analyst Certification Board.
+Students have the option of completing additional course work in our Behavior Analyst Certification Board’s Verified Course Sequence that prepares them for the BCBA, a professional certification in applied behavior analysis issued by the BACB.

 See our full curriculum overview.